Timeslips (2019) (in collaboration with Joslyn Willauer)

 Commissioned by the Haus der Kulturen der Welt and the Max-Planck-Institut für Wissenschaftgeschichte, Berlin as part of the Deutschlandsjahr Project Mississippi: An Anthropocene River.

-Fourteen Slices of Time (2020) (in collaboration with Joslyn Willauer)
+Fourteen Slices of Time (2020)

 45 x 25 x 50 cm